Monday, August 18, 2014 at 12:00 PM - Thursday, August 21, 2014 at 12:00 PM (PDT)

 When & Where

-Sponsored by The Institute for Theology and Northwest Culture
+Hosted by the Fuller Institute for Theology and Northwest Culture

-The Mission of The Institute for Theology and Northwest Culture is:
+The Mission of the Fuller Institute for Theology and Northwest Culture is:

 - To explore the unique cultural challenges and opportunities for Christianity in the Northwest.